tabbabi/detect_mobile/README.md

 detect_mobile
 =============
+drupal 8 module for detect mobile devices.

-This is a lightweight mobile detection based on the Mobile_Detect.php library.
+This is a lightweight mobile detection based on the [Mobile_Detect.php](http://mobiledetect.net/) library.

 PHP examples
 ------------